The Complexity of Binary Matrix Completion Under Diameter Constraints: Bounded Number k of Missing Entries per Row

 $(\Leftarrow)$ Consider the completion $\mathbf{C}'$ of $\mathbf{C}$ in which each missing entry is completed as in $\mathbf{T}$.
 For each $i \in [2m]$, we have $\dist(\mathbf{C}'[i], \mathbf{C}[2m + 1]) - \dist(\mathbf{C}[i], \mathbf{C}[2m + 1]) = \dist(\mathbf{T}[i], \mathbf{T}[2m + 1]) - \dist(\mathbf{S}[i], \mathbf{S}[2m + 1]) = \alpha - (\alpha - 1) = 1$.
 Moreover, it holds for each $i, i' \in [m]$ with $x_i$ in $C_{i'}$ that $\dist(\mathbf{C}'[i], \mathbf{C}'[m + i']) - \dist(\mathbf{C}[i], \mathbf{C}[m + i']) = \dist(\mathbf{S}'[i], \mathbf{S}'[m + i']) - \dist(\mathbf{S}[i], \mathbf{S}[m + i']) = \alpha - (\alpha - 3) = 3$.
-This concludes the proof of the claim. \end{claimproof} Combining \Cref{claim:1in3S} and \Cref{claim:CS}, we have that $\phi$ is a \textbf{Yes}-instance if and only if the \mc instance $(\mathbf{S}, \alpha, \alpha)$ is a \textbf{Yes}-instance. \end{proof}
+This concludes the proof of the claim. \end{claimproof} Combining \Cref{claim:1in3S} and \Cref{claim:CS}, we have that $\phi$ is a \textbf{Yes}-instance if and only if the \mc{} instance $(\mathbf{S}, \alpha, \alpha)$ is a \textbf{Yes}-instance. \end{proof}

-To close this section, we conjecture that \mc with~$k=3$ is actually NP-hard for every value of $\beta - \alpha$.
-Similar reductions from \textsc{3-SAT} variants might work here.
-The case~$k=2$ and~$\beta - \alpha=1$ is probably the most promising candidate for being solvable in polynomial time.
+The problem of deciding whether an incomplete matrix $\mathbf{S} \in \{ 1, -1, \square \}^{n \times n}$ can be completed into a Hadamard matrix~\cite{Joh90}, is equivalent to \textsc{DMC} with $n = \ell$ and $\alpha = \beta = n / 2$.
+We conjecture that one can adapt the proof of \Cref{theorem:k2nphard}~\ref{kthree} to show the NP-hardness of this problem.
+We also conjecture that \mc{} with~$k=3$ is actually NP-hard for every value of $\beta - \alpha$.
+Similar reductions might work here as well.
+By contrast, we believe the case~$k=2$ and~$\beta - \alpha=1$ to be polynomial-time solvable, again by reducing to \textsc{2-SAT}.